 Be prepared for future disasters.
 Stay informed about weather conditions…including the potential for flooding…and know the risks involved.

 - Purchase and program a National Oceanic and Atmospheric Administration (NOAA) weather radio to receive watches and warnings issued by the National Weather Service.
 NOAA weather radios range in price from $30 to more than $100, depending on features, and can be purchased at any retail store that sells electronics.

 - Determine the risk and take the necessary precautions.

-- Never drive through high water
+- Never drive through water.

 - Focus on protecting and reinforcing the roof, windows and garage against strong winds.
-Keeping these in place could lessen overall damage during a straight-line winds or a tornado.
+Keeping these in place could lessen overall damage during straight-line winds or a tornado.